 Call me basic if you must, but pumpkin pie is honestly one of my favorite fall / Thanksgiving desserts.
 My grandma used to make it every year and it was one of those things that I just always looked forward to.
-Admittedly though, in combination with having a newborn and not getting a ton of sleep lately, I’m probably not going to be making any pies this year.
+Admittedly though, in combination with having a one year old and not having a ton of extra energy outside of my day to day activities, I’m probably not going to be making any pies this year.

 White Chocolate Pumpkin Pie Candy Cups Recipe

 - 1 cup graham crackers (about 6 crackers) finely grounded

 Place mini candy cup paper liners in a 24 count mini-muffin tin.

 Mix together softened cream cheese, powdered sugar, pumpkin puree, pumpkin spice and grounded graham crackers.
 Place mixture in fridge for 30 minutes to chill.

 Once mixture is chilled and set, roll 1 teaspoon of the mixture into balls (there should be 24) and place on parchment paper.
 If you find the mixture to be too sticky, you can add more grounded graham crackers.